Pleased to meet you.

 As Design Lead, Matthew specializes in User Experience (UX), User Interface Design, Visual Identity, and Front-end Development.
 A background in museums, universities, and progressive think-tanks informs his experience leading clients through the design process.
 Matthew holds a BA from the University of Virginia and an MA in Media Studies from The New School.

 Krista leads Social Ink’s internal logistics and project management.
 Her leadership experience with small businesses, nonprofits, and national associations guides her relationships with Social Ink’s clientele.
-Krista is a graduate of the University of Chicago with a BA in Public Policy Studies, with a background in web production and content management.
+Krista is a graduate of the University of Chicago with a BA in Public Policy Studies concentrating in telecommunications policy and copyright law, with a background in web production and content management.
 She has been known to take the occasional late night bicycle ride around the park.

 Every few years we stop to take a picture!